kedro-org/kedro/docs/source/introduction/introduction.md

 ## Learn how to use Kedro

-In the following few chapters, you will learn [how to install Kedro](../get_started/install.md) and discover the [key Kedro concepts](../get_started/kedro_concepts.md).
+In the following few chapters, you will learn [how to set up Kedro](../get_started/install.md) and discover the [key Kedro concepts](../get_started/kedro_concepts.md).
+You can then review the [spaceflights tutorial](../tutorial/tutorial_template.md) to get hands-on experience with a Kedro project.

-- The first example illustrates the [basics of a Kedro project](../get_started/new_project.md) using the Iris dataset
-- You can then review the [spaceflights tutorial](../tutorial/tutorial_template.md) to build a Kedro project for hands-on experience

-For new and intermediate Kedro users, there's also a comprehensive section on [how to visualise Kedro projects using Kedro-Viz](../visualisation/kedro-viz_visualisation.md) and [how to work with Kedro and Jupyter notebooks](../notebooks_and_ipython/kedro_and_notebooks).
+For new and intermediate Kedro users, there's a comprehensive section on [how to visualise Kedro projects using Kedro-Viz](../visualisation/kedro-viz_visualisation.md) and [how to work with Kedro and Jupyter notebooks](../notebooks_and_ipython/kedro_and_notebooks).

 Use the left-hand table of contents to explore the documentation available for more advanced Kedro usage and deployment.
-We also recommend the [glossary](../resources/glossary.md) and the [API reference documentation](/kedro) for additional information.
+We also recommend the [glossary](../resources/glossary.md) and the [API reference documentation](/kedro).

 ## Assumptions